Free Shipping on Orders $35+

 Factors That Affect Pepper Germination

 There are a number of factors that will affect the germination rate of your pepper seeds.
-If you are reading this article with a packet of seeds in your hand and the scent of fresh soil permeating the air, I’m sure you will be tempted to scroll past this section and get down to business, but I assure you that a acquiring a little bit of understanding about pepper seed germination now will pay dividends in the future.
+If you're reading this article with a packet of seeds in your hand and the scent of fresh soil permeating the air, I’m sure you will be tempted to scroll past this section and get down to business, but I assure you that a acquiring a little bit of understanding about pepper seed germination now will pay dividends in the future.

 Pepper seeds